karllabrador/aprilon/README.md

 ## Feedback

 I'm very newb with this stack and using this as an opportunity to get familiar.
-I'm very thankful for feedback on my code!
+I'm very thankful for feedback!